 GB is a 49 y/p competitive tennis player who was referred by his chiropractor.
-He had a several month history of right arm numbness and weakness that was constant and unresponsive to conservative or chiropractic care.
-Onset of symptoms was not associated with any trauma.
-The forearm weakness and tingling in his fingers was progressive in nature.
+He had a several-month history of right arm numbness and weakness that was constant and unresponsive to conservative or chiropractic care.
+The onset of symptoms was not associated with any trauma.
+The forearm weakness and tingling in his fingers were progressive in nature.
 He specifically denied any neck pain, tension or restriction in range of motion.
 Physical examination was most significant for right arm weakness, diminished sensation to light touch and pain in his mid to lower neck aggravated by rotation and looking upward.
 MRI of the cervical spine was notable for 2 level disc injury with severe compression of the exiting spinal nerves.

 GB underwent x-ray guided PRP injections into areas of injury.
-This included a two-level epidural injection, facet injection and supporting ligaments.
+This included a two-level epidural injection, facet injection, and supporting ligaments.
 The procedure was performed at the Centeno-Schultz Clinic in Broomfield, Colorado.
-An ambulatory surgical center or hospital suite was not required as we have a several state of the art procedure rooms within the clinic.
+An ambulatory surgical center or hospital suite was not required as we have several state-of-the-art procedure rooms within the clinic.

-1 month after treatment GB noted signficant improvement.
+1 month after treatment GB noted significant improvement.